devonfw-tutorials/tutorials/CRUD-Python-CobiGen/files/postmantest.md

   { "name" : "elena", "age" : 26, "phone" : "555123", "email" : "elena@devon.com" }

 Our new user should now be accessible from the database under "id" number 1.
-Check this by submiting a GET request to the following path:
+Check this by submitting a GET request to the following path:

 http://127.0.0.1:5000/user/1